Adaptive Human Trajectory Prediction via Latent Corridors

-In our experiments, learning latent corridors for prediction adaptation enables up to $23.9\%$ prediction accuracy improvement on simulated data from MOTSynth \cite{fabbri2021motsynth} compared to a non-adaptive predictor that takes as input the scene and has seen all the same data.
-On real data from MOT and WildTrack \cite{chavdarova2018wildtrack}, we see a $16.4\%$ improvement on non-adaptive predictors and a $11.2\%$ improvement with adapting via our method as opposed to just fine-tuning.
-We find that our latent corridor adaptation can improve prediction performance even with a very small amount of data (e.g. a couple of humans for a few seconds), and continually improves as more data (e.g., many humans for a few minutes) is observed over time.
-Qualitatively, we observe that learning latent corridors can inject 3D ground plane awareness into prediction performed from an arbitrary camera view angle, can help the predictor adapt to obstacles or occlusions in the scene, and learn scene-specific patterns of human behavior.
+In our experiments, learning latent corridors for prediction adaptation enables $23.9\%$ prediction accuracy improvement on simulated data from MOTSynth \cite{fabbri2021motsynth} compared to a non-adaptive predictor that takes as input the scene and has seen all the same training data.
+On real data from MOT and WildTrack \cite{chavdarova2018wildtrack}, we see a $16.4\%$ improvement on non-adaptive predictors and an $11.2\%$ improvement with adapting via our method as opposed to just fine-tuning, and on in-the-wild webcam data we see respective improvements of $26.8\%$ and $20.0\%$.
+Latent corridor adaptation can improve prediction performance even with a very small amount of data, and continually improves as more data is observed over time.

-To summarize, our contributions are as follows: \begin{enumerate} \item We formalize the adaptive trajectory prediction problem. \item We propose a novel method for adaptive trajectory prediction by learning lightweight latent corridor prompts in image space, outperforming non-adaptive trajectory predictors with less than a $0.1\%$ parameter increase. \item We demonstrate qualitative and quantitative improvements of up to $23.9\%$ ADE improvement in MOTSynth simulated data and $16.4\%$ ADE in MOT and Wildtrack real pedestrian data. \end{enumerate}
+To summarize, our contributions are as follows: \begin{enumerate} \item We formalize the adaptive trajectory prediction problem. \item We propose a novel method for adaptive trajectory prediction by learning lightweight latent corridor prompts in image space, outperforming non-adaptive trajectory predictors with less than a $0.1\%$ parameter increase. \item We demonstrate qualitative and quantitative improvements of up to $23.9\%$ ADE improvement in MOTSynth simulated data, $16.4\%$ ADE in MOT and Wildtrack real pedestrian data, and $26.8\%$ ADE on in-the-wild webcam data, over a scene-aware baseline. \end{enumerate}